Incident Response Plan 101: The 6 Phases, Templates, and Examples

 Once the team identifies a security incident, the immediate goal is to contain the incident and prevent further damage from occurring.
 This involves:

-- Short term containment — this can be as simple as isolating a network segment which is under attack or taking down production servers which have been hacked and are diverting traffic to backup servers.
+- Short-term containment — this can be as simple as isolating a network segment that is under attack or taking down production servers that have been hacked and are diverting traffic to backup servers.

-The team must identify the root cause of the attack, removal of malware or threats, and preventing similar attacks in the future.
+The team must identify the root cause of the attack, remove malware or threats, and prevent similar attacks in the future.
 For example, if a weak authentication mechanism was the entry point for the attack, it should be replaced with strong authentication; if a vulnerability was exploited, it should be immediately patched.